AI Search Optimization Checklist 2026: 70+ GEO Tasks

 The most important step is the first one: knowing where you stand today.
 Run a comprehensive AI visibility check across multiple engines to establish your baseline.
 RankWeave can test your brand across four AI engines simultaneously, giving you a quantified starting point for every section of this checklist.

-For the strategic context behind this checklist, read our complete AI search optimization guide.
+For the strategic context behind this ai seo audit checklist and seo ai visibility checklist, read our complete GEO guide.
 And remember — the brands that start optimizing for AI search now will be the ones AI engines recommend tomorrow.